Swedish women's football team.

 We hope Armand has invested in a very big medal cabinet, because the golds have been steadily coming since his breakthrough in 2018.
 That’s when he won the European Championships in Berlin, Germany clearing 6.05 metres – aged 18.

-Since then, he has piled up two Olympic golds, two outdoor World Championships, two indoor World Championships, another two outdoor European Championships, and one indoor European Championship.
+Since then, he has piled up two Olympic golds, three outdoor World Championships, three indoor World Championships, three outdoor European Championships, and one indoor European Championship.

-He holds the world record since 2020, and has polished it more than two handfuls of time – his current record stands at 6.28 metres.
+He holds the world record since 2020, and has polished it more than two handfuls of time.
+His current record stands at 6.30 metres.

 The sky seems to be Armand’s only limit.